n-mounier/bGWAS/README.md

 creates a Coefficients Plot (causal effect of Prior GWASs) from an object of class "bGWAS"

 -   **`bGWAS_fromPrior()`**
-alternative function that compares prior Z-scores provided by the user to observed Z-scores and returns an object of class "bGWAS" # NOT IMPLEMENTED YET
+alternative function that compares prior Z-scores provided by the user to observed Z-scores and returns an object of class "bGWAS" # TO BE IMPLEMENTED